Volunteer your time and help work towards a Trash-Free Chattahoochee

 About Our Cleanups

-• Additional information is provided in your confirmation email and specific trip details two weeks prior to the trip date.
+- Additional information is provided in your confirmation email and specific trip details two weeks prior to the trip date.

-• Each participant is required to sign a CRK Liability Waiver.
+- Each participant is required to sign a CRK Liability Waiver.
 This is authorized as an electronic signature during the registration process.
 Click here to preview the CRK Liability Waiver.

-• Youth Age Requirements: Minimum 10 years of age.
-All volunteers under age 18 must have parent/guardian supervision onsite at cleanup events.
+- Youth Age Requirements: Minimum 10 years of age.
+All volunteers under age 18 must have parent/guardian supervision on site at cleanup events.

-• Shuttling is a group effort and typically we will meet around 9 am at the put-in to unload all boats and shuttle to the take-out before we get on the river.
+- Shuttling is a group effort and we will typically meet around 9 am at the put-in to unload all boats and shuttle to the take-out before we get on the river.

-• All paddle trips have a maximum capacity – we encourage you to register early to ensure participation.
+- All paddle trips have a maximum capacity – we encourage you to register early to ensure participation.

-• Youth Age Requirements: If paddling solo, paddler must be at least 15 years old and accompanied by a parent/guardian.
+- Youth Age Requirements: If paddling solo, paddler must be at least 15 years old and accompanied by a parent/guardian.
 If paddling tandem, youth must be at least 8 years of age and accompanied by an adult at least 21 years.

 Paddle Cleanup Physical Requirements

-• All participants must be able to swim competently.
+- All participants must be able to swim competently.

-• All participants must be able to get in and out of a kayak/canoe unassisted (i.e., those with knee or back injuries may have difficulty).
+- All participants must be able to get in and out of a kayak/canoe unassisted (i.e., those with knee or back injuries may have difficulty).

-• If you have open wounds, you are encouraged to wear a waterproof bandage and antibiotic ointment.
+- If you have open wounds, you are encouraged to wear a waterproof bandage and antibiotic ointment.

-• Please consult your physician if you are concerned about your ability to participate.
+- Please consult your physician if you are concerned about your ability to participate.

 Sponsor Another CRK Event